2kofawsome/CTFwriteups/corCTF/README.md

 # corCTF
-Came in 138th place out of 904 teams with 1991 points, where the top team had 13712 points.
+.
 I really enjoyed this CTF, and hope to continue to improve and do well like this on future CTFs.

+I was able to complete 7 challenges out of 46.\
+This lead to 1991 points where the top team has 13712 points.\
+Making me 138th out of 904 teams.

 ## Completed Challenge List
 ##### _By order solved_